Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Beyond Constant Depth: the production constrained problem

 Our production constrained Bayesian selection problem can be solved exactly using a simple exponential-sized dynamic program.
-Let $\vec{s}=[s_1,s_2,...,s_m]\in \mathbb{Z}^{m}$ be the vector maintaining the current number of sold products of different types.
+In \Cref{sec:laminar}, we represented each state by keeping track of number of picked elements in each bin.
+In this section, because of the specific structure of our problem, we can simplify and represent each state by a vector $\vec{s}=[s_1,s_2,...,s_m]\in \mathbb{Z}^{m}$ maintaining the current number of sold products of each type.
 We say $\vec{s}$ is a \emph{feasible state} at time $t$ if it can be reached at time $t$ by a feasible online policy respecting all production constraints and the shipping constraint.
-It is possible to check whether $\vec{s} $ is feasible at time $t$ using a simple greedy algorithm.
+It is possible to check whether $\vec{s}$ is feasible at time $t$ using a simple greedy algorithm.